Information for the public

 When you go to meet your vehicle, if it does not display the signs and plates then do not get in as it will not be licensed or insured to carry you.

-There are some exemptions to the above as vehicles used for carrying out specific work such as executive and/ or chauffeur work are not required to display plates on the outside of the vehicle.
+There are some exemptions to the above as vehicles used for carrying out specific work such as executive and/ or chauffeur work may be authorised not to display plates on the outside of the vehicle.
 However only cars meeting a prestigious standard would be considered for an exemption and as long as they meet the criteria for the work being undertaken.

 Some safety tips: